huguesrichard/Allopipe/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; **(2) Allo-Affinity imputes the candidates minor histocompatibility antigens**<br/>

 Allo-Affinity **reconstructs peptides** of requested length around the polymorphisms, then returns their affinity towards HLA molecules using [NetMHCpan softwares](https://pubmed.ncbi.nlm.nih.gov/32406916/).
 Allo-Affinity returns: <br/>
-- **a quantitative output** called **affinity-AMS (af-AMS)** which is a discrete quantitative variable numbering the candidates minor histocompatibility antigens
+- **a quantitative output** called **affinity-AMS (af-AMS)**: a discrete quantitative variable numbering the candidates minor histocompatibility antigens
-- **a qualitative output** stored in the af-AMS table, providing information about the peptides contributing to the af-AMS
+- **a qualitative output** stored in the **af-AMS table**: providing information about the peptides contributing to the af-AMS

 *4-digits HLA typing has to be provided by the user for the HLA molecules of interest.*\
-*Be careful with the terms of use of [NetMHCpan softwares](https://pubmed.ncbi.nlm.nih.gov/32406916/)*
+*Be careful with the terms of use of [NetMHCpan softwares](https://pubmed.ncbi.nlm.nih.gov/32406916/) and [MixPred softwares](https://www.biorxiv.org/content/10.1101/2024.05.08.593183v1)*

 <br/>